spacetelescope/rad/docs/creating.rst

 If you do not wish to use the RAD Helper Tool, can create a file at ``latest/<path/to/schema>/<name>.yaml`` with the boiler plate above.
 You will need to create an additional symbolic link from ``src/rad/resources/schemas/<path/to/schema>/<name>-<version>.yaml`` to this file.
-Without this link RAD will not be able to find your schema.
+Without this link, RAD will not be able to find your schema.

 .. note::
     The ``YAML 1.1`` needs to be on the very first line of the file, this defines